 A bull elk tag in Nebraska is a once-in-a-lifetime draw.
 Upon receipt of the tag, recipients are no longer eligible to ever draw the tag again.
 It took Christensen 12 years to draw the tag.

-Christensen used that opportunity to connect on an unbelievable Nebraska Bull that grossed just under 360 inches.
+Christensen used that opportunity to connect on an unbelievable Nebraska bull that grossed just under 360 inches.
 As if that weren't enough, it wasn't in the mountains that Christensen took the beautiful bull.
 Rather, it was in the middle of fields of standing corn and wheat.

 The western edge of Nebraska borders Colorado and the Rocky Mountains.
 It's no surprise then that the area can be called home by various elk herds.
-What is unique about the area, though, is that mixed in with the random bluffs and peaks are vast plains areas planted with crops.
+What's unique about the area, though, is that mixed in with the random bluffs and peaks are vast plains areas planted with crops.